 My people are originally from Southern China (but are ethnically different from the Chinese) and we’ve been in Laos for several generations.
 During the Vietnam War, Hmong were enlisted by the CIA to fight as guerrilla fighters keeping Communist Vietnamese from coming into Laos.
 The majority of Hmong were thus allied with the conservative party in Laos, the Royal Lao Army, who were allied with the Americans.
 The minority Communist party in Laos at the time was the Pathet Lao Party.
 In 1975, after Saigon fell, the Pathet Lao Party took government and ordered Hmong into re-education camps, as well as massacring Hmong people.
 In the meantime, a lot of Hmong left Laos and came to Western countries, mainly America but, of course, here in Australia too, which is where I was born.

 Listen to a sample

-You can buy the script for See how the leaf people run from the Australian Script Centre.
+You can buy the script from Australian Plays.

 Development: City of Melbourne, Radio National’s Ian Reed residency

 Publisher: Australian Plays